bahrus/trans-render/README.md

 </details>
 <p>
-**NB** If:
+<b>NB</b> If:

 1. You are slapping properties onto an existing native HTML element, and:
-2. The existing native HTML element wmight, in the future, adopt properties / methods with the same name.
+2. The existing native HTML element might, in the future, adopt properties / methods with the same name.

 Then it's a good idea to consider making use of [Symbols](https://www.keithcirkel.co.uk/metaprogramming-in-es6-symbols/):